stephanh42/vim-noderun/README.md

 # vim-noderun

-Simple Vim plugin to run a Javascript file under Node.
+Simple plugin to run a Javascript file under Node.
+Needs Vim 8.1 or higher (terminal support).

+## Usage

+Defines a new command NODERUN.

+   :NODERUN<CR>

+starts node in a terminal window and require-s the current file.

+## License

+MIT License.
+See COPYING.